gardener/landscaper/docs/usage/ComponentOverwrites.md

 # Component Overwrites

 When deploying applications using aggregated blueprints, their component descriptors reference multiple other components with blueprints.
-In order to test new versions of transitive dependencies one would have to release new versions of all including component descriptors which could, depending on the depth, result in a lot of releases and therefore repetitive overhead.
+In order to test new versions of transitive dependencies one would have to release new versions of all included component descriptors which could, depending on the depth, result in a lot of releases and therefore repetitive overhead.

 To support simpler testing of development versions in aggregated components it should be possible to override specific blueprints or components manually in a live system.